 - In Kingdom Hearts II, Jack Skellington's limit ability "Applause, Applause" actives the technique "Dance Call" which features he and Sora unleashing various magic attacks while performing an intricate dance.

 - The Necho Cat and Frootz Cat dream eaters in Kingdom Hearts 3D can dance to heal their allies, or create harmful music notes.
 There's also their Rhythmic Groove link attack and the nearly identical Tail Groove link attack used by the Ducky Goose and Drak Quack dream eaters, which both have Sora perform a dance show with the associated dream eater (Music, lights, and cheering crowd included).
 This hurts things.
 Somehow.

 - There are a number of non-contact moves in Pokémon performed by dancing.
 Some raise or lower stats, such as Swords Dance and Feather Dance.
 Some create things to attack opponents with, such as Petal Dance and Fiery Dance.
 One of them, Rain Dance, changes the weather.
-One character in Pokémon X and Y, Tierno, specializes in these moves.
+One character in Pokémon X and Y, Tierno, aspires to be a dancer and fittingly enough specializes in these moves.

 - In Erfworld some units have the "Dance Fighting" special ability, which confers a bonus in combat if they dance beforehand.
 Through magic it is possible to give any unit, or whole groups the Dance Fighting special ability.

 - In Avatar: The Last Airbender, Aang and Zuko perform a dance-like fire bending ritual to summon two of the last dragons.
 It turned out this was a part of Aang's fire-bending training.
 Sokka then proceeds to mock them going through an entire episode's adventure for dance lessons.